damianhakert/damianhakert.github.io/source/security/index.html.md

 1. If you use cloud services, do you have key management procedures to manage and maintain encryption keys?
    - YES

-1. Is GitLab HIPAA compliant?
+1. How does GitLab help companies ensure HIPAA compliance?
-   - NO. GitLab is not certified to be compliant with HIPAA.
-Given GitLab's role in the development process, HIPAA requirements typically are not relevant as GitLab does not store, process or transmit patient data.
-That said, GitLab can be used as a way to ensure HIPAA compliance.
-For example, GitLab Enterprise Edition (EE) is run on the customer's servers, behind their firewall.
-Customers have complete control over the information that is handled by GitLab's product and GitLab has no way to access this data.
-The fact that GitLab EE runs behind the customer's firewall provides further assurance that their development process can be HIPAA compliant.
+   - GitLab Enterprise Edition (EE) and GitLab Community Edition (CE) work seamlessly in HIPAA-controlled environments.
+These products do not store, process or transmit any patient related healthcare information.
+As a result, GitLab EE and GitLab CE have been implemented by hundreds of healthcare-related companies.
+If your company needs to ensure HIPAA compliance, GitLab will work with your security team to ensure that basic compliance criteria are met.
+If more extensive security procedures are required, GitLab has a number of partners that specialize in helping companies comply with industry accepted data security standards.

 ### Software Development Life Cycle (SDLC)<a name="sdlc"></a>